-How to Install MySQL on Ubuntu 22.04 Step-by-Step
+How to Install MySQL Server on Ubuntu 24.04

-In this guide, you will learn how to install MySQL on Ubuntu 22.04 step-by-step.
+In this guide, we will explain how to install MySQL server on Ubuntu 24.04 step-by-step.

 Prerequisites